Aaron-Bopp/TIM/40_Evergreens/Why is it hard to understand how social order effects us.md

 - We want to change this [[social order]]?
 - The fact that it is imagined doesn't change anything about it

 I think that in modern times we have for the most part realized that we live in a [[Imagined order]] except perhaps for christians?
-It seems like this question is a lot more meaningful when contrasted with the long held belief in a "natural law" or natural order.
+It seems like this question is a lot more meaningful when contrasted with the long held belief in a "[[natural law]]" or natural order.
 These days we have mainly come to the conclusion that our [[social order]] is imagined, but we are still trying to figure out

 ### <hr class="footnote"/>